 Instagram is a social media app used to share photos, videos and messages.
 The minimum age to have an Instagram account is 13.
 Teens use Instagram to celebrate big milestones, share everyday moments, keep in touch with friends and family, build communities of support and meet others who share their passions and interests.
 It is important that your child manages their privacy settings to limit who can view their profile and who can send them messages.
-It is a good idea to set their Privacy setting together so you are aware of their online presence.
-(Information from Instagram.com)
+It is a good idea to set their privacy settings together so you are aware of their online presence.
+(Information from instagram.com)

 You can read the ‘Parent’s Guide to Instagram’ for more information.

 TikTok is a destination for short-form mobile videos.
-The full TikTok experience is intended for users age 13 and over.
+The full TikTok experience is intended for users aged 13 and over.
 TikTok have introduced private account settings and Family Pairing to help parents and guardians keep their teens safe on TikTok.
-In addition, the ability to send and receive direct messaging is restricted to registered accounts ages 16 and older.
+In addition, the ability to send and receive direct messaging is restricted to registered accounts aged 16 and older.